 Then, when my marriage broke, I was an empty-nester, but 15 years too early.
-My heart was tearing, pulling into long sinews to stay with you each night you were not under my roof.
+My heart was tearing, pulling into long sinews to stay with you each weekend you were not under my roof.

 What were you eating?

-Who was with you?
+Who else was with you?

 Did you cry for me and I could not answer?

-I understand why others stay despite their dead eyes, in marriages that do not give them the partner-love they yearn for decade in, decade out.
+I understand why others stay, despite their dead eyes, in marriages that do not give them the partner-love they yearn for, decade in, decade out.
 They find comfort and passionate engagement in the constant presence of their children.
 But at a terrible cost to the other kinds of presence — adult love, their own heart’s desire, the erotic life — these.
-I told myself, sometimes I had to sell it to myself, that if I did not honour these, then I failed to teach you about truth, self-fulfilment, becoming your own hero.
+I told myself, sometimes I had to sell it to myself, that if I did not honour these, then I failed to teach you about truth, self-fulfilment, about becoming your own hero.